- M.A. from Wuhan University

 - B.A. from Wuhan University

-She has been selected as a Junior Fellow of the Andrew W. Mellon Society of Fellows in Critical Bibliography (cohort 8) at Rare Book School in Charlottesville, VA.
+Xiao has published multiple peer-reviewed articles in Chinese and English journals, and has been selected as a Junior Fellow of the Andrew W. Mellon Society of Fellows in Critical Bibliography (cohort 8) at the Rare Book School in Charlottesville, VA.